12 Best PPC Platforms in 2025

 4. Instagram

-With over 1 billion active users, Instagram’s audience tends to be younger, so it’s a good way to target the younger population.
+Another Meta product that’s among the top paid advertising platforms today is Instagram.
+With over 1.4 billion monthly active users, Instagram’s audience is mostly between 18 and 24, so it’s a good way to target the younger population.
 Since Instagram is owned by Meta, pay-per-click ads are run through Facebook.

 • Ad format: Instagram supports image ads, videos, reels, stories, and image shop ads (ads must be in a carousel of collection form).